DavisPL-Teaching/189c/lecture2/README.md

 - Midterm Thursday, February 12 in class

-Announcements:

-- I have updated review/ with additional study materials!

 Plan:

-- Go over study materials for midterm
+- Go over details and study materials for midterm

+  + I have updated review/ with additional study materials!

 - Finish loose ends from part 2

-- Sudoku.
+- Poll

+- Part 3, applications of Z3: Sudoku solver.

 Questions?